deeplearning4j/pipelines/docs/pipeline.md

   </p>

 ## **RELEASE**
-Starts all-multiplatform jobs to build all platforms in parallel to release components.
+Launches all-multiplatform jobs in parallel for all platforms.
 Uploads all libraries to the staging repository and pushes tags to github.
 Link: http://master-jenkins.skymind.io:8080/job/dl4j/job/RELEASE
 Job parameters:
 * PLATFORMS:
     **desc:** Build libraries on one or several platforms in parallel, linux-x86_64 and android* platforms can be built on the same jenkins linux node, windows-x86_64, linux-ppc64le and macosx-x86_64 should be built on their native jenkins nodes (build makes a choice of corresponding node automatically by the labels).
 If any platform unchecked - RELEASE won't be successful because of nd4s dependency of all platforms.
-If you'll need to release without one or more platforms - scripts should be edited.
+If you need to release without one or more platforms - scripts should be edited.
     **available values:** linux-x86_64, linux-ppc64le, android-arm, android-x86, macosx-x86_64, windows-x86_64
     **default value:** linux-x86_64, linux-ppc64le, android-arm, android-x86, macosx-x86_64, windows-x86_64
 * VERSION: